Facts and Figures

 Homes are more expensive than most in San Mateo

 Slightly smaller lots than neighboring Baywood, but comparable to Burlingame

 Aragon offers location, natural beauty, fine homes, a familial sense of community – and access to San Mateo’s most highly-regarded public schools.
 Aragon residents send their children to Baywood Elementary School, Borel High School and Aragon High School, completed in 1961 after a 20-year surge in San Mateo’s overall population.
 The Aragon and Baywood neighborhoods are the only two in the whole area that are within walking distance of schools K-12, a strong selling point.
 Often considered the most desirable of San Mateo’s high schools, Cold War-era Aragon High is rumored to have been designed for multiple uses: in times of war, it is said, the school could double as a munitions factory.

 Aragon, along with San Mateo Park and Baywood, is one of San Mateo’s most desirable neighborhoods.
-Comprised of tree-lined streets, large, well-built pre-war homes and, seemingly, bicycles and basketball hoops, Aragon sets a standard for family-friendly traditional neighborhoods.
-It meets almost every line item on an upper-middle-class homebuyer’s punch card and adds proximity to Central Park and San Mateo’s vivacious downtown for extra credit.
+Comprised of tree-lined streets and large, well-built pre-war homes, Aragon sets a standard for family-friendly traditional neighborhoods.
+With great schools, spacious homes, easy access to shopping, restaurants, and convenient transportation options, this home meets almost every line item on an upper-middle-class homebuyer’s punch card including walkability to Central Park and San Mateo’s vivacious downtown.

 4 Beds | 3.5 Baths | 2,240 sq. ft.